Public Functions

 Arguments:

-• xs::AbstractVector{<:Real}: Wavelength grid.
+• xs::AbstractVector{<:Real}: Wavelength grid (Å).

 • ys::AbstractArray{<:Real}: Spectrum on xs (vector or matrix with rows as spectra).

-• ζ_rt::Real: Isotropic radial-tangential macroturbulence velocity scale.
+• ζ_rt::Real: Isotropic macroturbulence velocity scale (m/s).

 Returns: